-- 166. The main agencies involved in managing and implementing the subproject are: - (i) The national-level Executing Agency (NEA) for the Investment Program is MOUD; - (ii) Investment Program Coordination Cell (IPCC) is established in MOUD.
+166. The main agencies involved in managing and implementing the subproject are:

+- (i) The national-level Executing Agency (NEA) for the Investment Program is MOUD: - (ii) Investment Program Coordination Cell (IPCC) is established in MOUD.
 IPCC is responsible for overall management of the Investment Program in the city and they include social/environmental safeguard specialists whose tasks include monitoring Program implementation and reviewing and screening the subprojects submitted by State in accordance with subproject selection criteria, including the environmental provisions; - (iii) State Investment Program Management and Implementation Unit (SIPMIU) established in SEA and headed by a Program Director (PD).
-SIPMIU will oversee the Program's environment and resettlement planning.
-This includes the preparation of all documentation needed for decision-making, contracting, and supervision of work and providing progress-monitoring information to the PD; - (iv) The SIPMIU shall comprise of a Safeguards and Social Cell staffed with an Environmental Officer (EO).
-The EO shall be responsible for implementing the environmental safeguard provisions in the project including (i) ensuring environmental criteria for subproject selection in the EARP are followed, (ii) ensuring mitigation requirements are in contractor bidding documents, and (iii) liaising with various Central and State government agencies on compliance matters.
-The SIPMIU will appoint and manage Construction Contractors (CC) to build elements of the infrastructure who are required to submit Environmental Implementation Plans (EIPs) for SIPMIU approval;
+SIPMIU oversees the Program's environment and resettlement planning.
+This includes the preparation of all documentation needed for decision-making, contracting, and supervision of work and providing progress-monitoring information to the PD; - (iv) The SIPMIU comprises of a Safeguards and Social Cell staffed with an Environmental Officer (EO).
+The EO is responsible for implementing the environmental safeguard provisions in the project including (i) ensuring environmental criteria for subproject selection in the EARP are followed, (ii) ensuring mitigation requirements are in contractor bidding documents, and (iii) liaising with various Central and State government agencies on compliance matters.
+The SIPMIU appoints and manages Construction Contractors (CC) to build elements of the infrastructure who are required to submit Environmental Implementation Plans (EIPs) for SIPMIU approval;

 - (v) The SIPMIU is assisted by the DSMC, who is responsible for design the infrastructure, manage tendering of contracts, and supervise the construction process; and - (vi) An Environmental Specialist (ES) in the DSMC is responsible for addressing the environmental issues in the project components during design and implementation.
-The ES will ensure all mitigation requirements are in contractor bidding documents and EIPs, and will supervise the effective implementation of environmental provisions during construction.
-In addition, the ES will assist the SIPMIU on the procurement needs and other project implementation aspects and shall play a central role in ensuring capacity building on environmental management of the SIPMIU, Contractor and Line Departments through capacity development support and training;
+The ES ensures all mitigation requirements are in contractor bidding documents and EIPs, and supervises the effective implementation of environmental provisions during construction.
+In addition, the ES assists the SIPMIU on procurement needs and other project implementation aspects and plays a central role in ensuring capacity building on environmental management of the SIPMIU, contractor and line departments through capacity development support and training;